OpenTranslationBible/open-bible/en-GB/18.Job/md/job-42.md

 ## Job 42:13

-He also had seven sons and three daughters.
+He was blessed with seven sons and three daughters.

 ## Job 42:14